MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-docker-container-configure.md

 ::: moniker-end

 > [!NOTE]
-> This technique for implicitly creating a data volume in the run command does not work with older versions of Docker.
-In that case, use the explicit steps outlined in the Docker documentation, [Creating and mounting a data volume container](https://docs.docker.com/engine/tutorials/dockervolumes/#creating-and-mounting-a-data-volume-container).
+> This technique for implicitly creating a data volume in the run command doesn't work with older versions of Docker.
+In that case, use the explicit steps outlined in the Docker documentation, [Creating and mounting a data volume container](https://docs.docker.com/storage/volumes/#creating-and-mounting-a-data-volume-container).

 Even if you stop and remove this container, the data volume persists.
 You can view it with the `docker volume ls` command.